saeyslab/nichenetr/vignettes/target_prediction_evaluation_geneset.md

 In this example, we will use data from Puram et al. to explore intercellular communication in the tumor microenvironment in head and neck squamous cell carcinoma (HNSCC) (See Puram et al. 2017).
 More specifically, we will look at which ligands expressed by fibroblasts can induce a specific gene program in neighboring malignant cells.
 This program, a partial epithelial-mesenschymal transition (p-EMT) program, could be linked by Puram et al. to metastasis.

-For this analysis, we will assess the ligand activity of each ligand, or in other words, we will assess how well each fibroblast ligand can predict the p-EMT gene set compared to the background of expressed genes.
+For this analysis, we will first assess the ligand activity of each ligand, or in other words, we will assess how well each fibroblast ligand can predict the p-EMT gene set compared to the background of expressed genes.
 This allows us to prioritize p-EMT-regulating ligands.
-In a final step, we will then infer target genes of these top ligands.
+Then, we will assess how well the prioritized ligands together can predict whether genes belong to the gene set of interest or not.

 The used ligand-target matrix and example expression data of interacting cells can be downloaded from Zenodo. [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1484138.svg)](https://doi.org/10.5281/zenodo.1484138)